harelba/q/README.markdown

     **Manual installation - Download it [here](https://github.com/harelba/q/archive/1.1.7.tar.gz), extract the files and put q in the PATH**

     **RPM - Beta RPM package is ready and can be downloaded [here](https://github.com/harelba/packages-for-q/raw/master/rpms/q-1.1.7-1.noarch.rpm).
-I'm hardly an RPM expert, so any feedback on the RPM packaging would be greatly appreciated**
+I'm hardly an RPM expert, so any feedback on the RPM packaging would be greatly appreciated.
+The RPM package also includes a man page.
+Just enter `man q`**